plepe/simple-osm-map/README.md

 Browse to http://localhost:8080

+## Usage
 ### Alternate .osm file
-You could specify a (modified) OSM file as alternative data soure:
+BY default, simple-osm-map uses Overpass API for loading data.
+Alternatively, you could specify a file in OSM format as data soure:
 * http://localhost:8080/?data=filename.osm

 This would load `filename.osm` from the data/ directory.